milagjurovska/ML25/README.md

 2nd laboratory exercise: data processing the Diamond dataset from Kaggle and comparing Linear Regression, Lasso Regression, Ridge Regression and Bayesian Linear Regression.

-3rd laboratory exercise: data processing the Mice Protein Expression dataset from UCI ML Repo and comparing clustering methods such as GMM, K-means, Hierarchical Clustering and DBSCAN.
+3rd laboratory exercise: data processing the Mice Protein Expression dataset from UCI ML Repo and comparing the clustering methods GMM, K-means, Hierarchical Clustering and DBSCAN.

+4th laboratory exercise: data processing the Car Evaluation dataset from UCI ML Repo and comparing Decison Tree, Random Forest and Neural Network in classification using different metrics.